FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 - if any

 ## Author(s)
+- List of people involved in preparing the training
+- format: Name Surname, comma separated

+# Trainer(s)
-- List of people involved in preparing and delivering the training
+- List of people involved in delivering the training
 - format: Name Surname, comma separated

 ## Contact information